 Social Security can pay what it calls “mother’s or father’s insurance benefits” to surviving spouses and ex-spouses of any age if they are caring for children or dependent grandchildren of a deceased worker who are younger than 16 or disabled.

-Mother’s and father’s benefits end if the surviving spouse or ex-spouse:
+Mother’s and father’s benefits end if the surviving spouse or ex-spouse meets any of these criteria:

-- No longer has a child in their care who is younger than 16 or disabled and entitled to benefits on the late worker’s earnings record.
+- They no longer have a child in their care who is younger than 16 or disabled and entitled to benefits on the late worker’s earnings record.

-- Remarries.
+- They remarry.
 Some exceptions exist if the marriage is to someone receiving certain kinds of Social Security benefits.

-- Becomes entitled to widow’s or widower’s benefits.
+- They become entitled to widow’s or widower’s benefits.

-- Becomes entitled to a retirement benefit that exceeds any survivor benefit.
+- They become entitled to a retirement benefit that exceeds any survivor benefit.

-In almost all instances, getting married will end a recipient child’s survivor benefits, even if the child still qualifies based on age.
+In almost all instances, getting married will end a recipient child’s survivor benefits, even if the child still qualifies based on age or disability.

 Surviving stepchildren, grandchildren, step-grandchildren and adopted children also might qualify for survivor benefits, subject to the rules above.